 SEVERE THUNDERSTORM WARNING

-Severe thunderstorms are likely to produce damaging winds, heavy rainfall that
+Severe thunderstorms are likely to produce damaging winds and heavy rainfall

-may lead to flash flooding and large hailstones in the warning area over the
+that may lead to flash flooding in the warning area over the next several hours.

 Queensland Fire and Emergency Services advises that people should:

 * Move your car under cover or away from trees.

 * Never drive, walk or ride through flood waters.
 If it's flooded, forget it.

 * Seek shelter, preferably indoors and never under trees.

 * Avoid using the telephone during a thunderstorm.

 * For emergency assistance contact the SES on 132 500.